 The core value of the Play!
 Pokémon program is to provide a fun, organized playing environment where kids can grow socially and intellectually.
 Within the Play!
 Pokémon environment, an emphasis is placed on fun, fairness, honesty, respect, sportsmanship, and learning.
-In addition to promoting logical and strategic thinking, good sportsmanship, and core math and reading skills, the game’s popularity has even led to parents and their children playing in the same events.
+In addition to promoting logical and strategic thinking, good sportsmanship, and core math and reading skills, the game's popularity has often led to parents and their children playing in the same events.

-Championship Series Tournaments
+Championship Series Competitions

 Leagues & Tournaments: What to Expect

 Parents of minors: Please remember that Tournament Organizers are often store owners and have a business to run as well as the tournament.
-Parents should remain on-site to keep track of their children and, of course, celebrate their play.
+Parents should remain on site to keep track of their children and, of course, celebrate their play.
 Tournaments usually take several hours, so parents might want to bring a book or some other quiet activity to occupy their time.
 We encourage parents to build a deck and join the fun!

 What Your Child Can Expect

 Due to the competitive element in tournaments, we recommend that parents discuss issues of winning and losing, pressures of competition, and good sportsmanship with their children.
 It is important to be a good sport—win or lose.
-The Pokémon Company International believes that children should be having fun in the process of competing, regardless of the outcome.
+The Pokémon Company International believes that children should have fun in the process of competing, regardless of the outcome.
 It is, after all, just a game.

 It is very important that players listen to the Tournament Organizer and/or judge when they explain how to play in the event.
-The Tournament Organizer or judge will outline important points, such as how to report the match scores and how to ask for a ruling, at the beginning of the tournament.
+The Tournament Organizer or judge will outline important points, such as how to report the match results and how to ask for a ruling, at the beginning of the tournament.
 Players should understand that, even if they are familiar with this information, they need to listen and avoid being disruptive.
 Talking or other disruptive behavior during the delivery of these instructions is impolite.
 All players should have the same opportunity to learn and understand the rules of play prior to an event.

 Parents have responsibilities at events, as well.
 It is